 Humidifiers are a great tool when it comes to keeping the room moist during winter.
 And, I believe that most of us will agree to the point without a second thought.
-However, a number of people out there wondering whether a humidifier can get them sick or is it just a rumor, right?
+However, many people out there wondering whether a humidifier can get them sick or is it just a rumor, right?

-If you are one of those fellows looking for the answer we assure, you have landed at the right place.
+If you are one of those fellows looking for the answer, we assure you that you have landed at the right place.
 Here is how Can You Get Sick from a Humidifier and what you need to do to avoid the health risks.
-My friend Angelica also write a detailed article about humidifier in her blog welcomeparenthood

 Can You Get Sick from a Humidifier?

 If you are looking for a straightforward answer to your query, I would like to say- Yes!
 You can get sick from a humidifier that has not been cleaned from time to time.